dombozzo/Rotten-Grapes/README.md

 Rotten Grapes is a wine recommendation system similar to the movie recommendation system Rotten Tomatoes.
 Users can review a bottle of wine with a score of 0-100 and a description of the bottle.
 Users can view the highest rated wines and information about these wines including the vineyard and province.
+This document outlines our API, Web Service, and Web Client in detail, and is followed by a summary of steps for executing the Rotten Grapes system.

 ### API
-The intial data comes from the dataset that can be found at https://www.kaggle.com/zynicide/wine-reviews.
+The initial data comes from the dataset that can be found at https://www.kaggle.com/zynicide/wine-reviews.
 The wine database consists of 3 main groups of data: users, wines, and reviews.
 Users consists of a dictionary where the key is the user's id and the value is a dictionary consisting of the user's name and twitter handle.
 Wines consists of a dictionary where the key is the wine's id and the value is a dictionary cosisting of information about that bottle of wine (province, region, etc.).